-City Hill is the unfinished part of the City Centre's planning and development, providing a significant opportunity to establish a positive character
+The City Hill precinct is the unfinished part of the City Centre's planning and development, providing a significant opportunity to establish a positive character.

-City Hill will continue as an area of heritage, civic and cultural importance at the centre of Canberra and a point of the Griffins' National Triangle.
+The City Hill precinct will continue as an area of heritage, civic and cultural importance at the centre of Canberra and a point of the Griffins' National Triangle.
 Future uses will fit its iconic location and encourage activity focussed on the cultural economy.